vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 # Summary
 In this blog post, we explored several trade-offs related to vector search.
-We concluded that the quality, as measured by recall@k, must be weighed against the use case metrics and the deployment cost.Furthermore, we demonstrated how multi-threaded search could reduce the latency of the exact search, but scaling query throughput for exact search would be prohibitively expensive at this scale.
+We concluded that the quality, as measured by recall@k, must be weighed against the use case metrics and the deployment cost.
+Furthermore, we demonstrated how multi-threaded search could reduce the latency of the exact search, but scaling query throughput for exact search would be prohibitively expensive at this scale.
 However, using brute force search could be a valid and cost-effective alternative for smaller data volumes with low query throughput, especially since the memory usage is considerably less,